Equivalence criteria for the two-term functional equations for Herglotz-Zagier functions: Introduction

 In \cite[Theorem 1.1]{dss2}, it was shown that, as $t \to 0$,

 Results of this kind did not exist in the literature prior to this, even with $x=1$.
-As the first result of this paper, we have the following Kronecker limit type formula for $\Theta(r,r,t,x)$, for any integer $r>1$, in the third variable $t$, analogous to \eqref{principal part equation}. \begin{theorem} For $x>0$ and any $r \in \mathbb{N}\setminus\{1\}$, around $t=1-r$, we have,
+The authors have further showed the following Kronecker limit type formula for $\Theta(r,r,t,x)$, for any integer $r>1$, in the third variable $t$, around $t=1-r$, analogous to \eqref{principal part equation}, in \cite[Equation (2.25)]{ss2}: